10 Mexican architects who transformed Mexico

 Ricardo Legorreta studied at the National Autonomous University of Mexico.
 Legorreta’s work is based on the handling of proportions, the creation of elementary spaces, intense color, and the forcefulness of structural and architectural elements.

 The Camino Real Hotel in Mexico City in Polanco is one of his most representative works and the first he made for the hotel chain.
 When he carried out the project for Ricardo Montalbán’s house in Los Angeles, his career became international.
-Among his most relevant works are the BBVA Bancomer Tower.
+Among his most relevant works is the BBVA Bancomer Tower.

 He obtained the National Prize of Sciences and Arts in the area of Fine Arts by the Mexican government in 1991 and in 2011 the Imperial Prize of the Art Association of Japan.